samarthj/AUR/README.md

 # Sam's AUR Packages

 ---
-Uses [aurpublish](https://github.com/eli-schwartz/aurpublish) under the hood.
+Using [aurpublish](https://github.com/eli-schwartz/aurpublish) for the releases.